axiom-data-science/ciofs-hindcast-report/ciofs-hindcast-report/river_forcing_demo.md

 1. do not apply a rolling mean of 12 hours

 The main differences seen below are:
-1. We estimate discharge if gage data is available and discharge data is unavaiable or unreliable, and if gage data isn't available but the instrument is not flagged as "iced", then we include discharge from the statistical mean time series for the station.
+1. We do not estimate discharge from gage data, but we do include discharge from the statistical mean time series for the station if there are any iced or equipment malfunction flags.
 Because of this, we include much more freshwater input as compared with the example files.
 NOAA's file does include an estimate of discharge from gage data from one river, but not from other rivers.
-Perhaps when running operationally, it is not always possible to estimate the discharge using gage data
 1. We used geographically-varying water temperature data, whereas the NOAA groups use data only from Bradley River (Station 15239070).
 When real-time water temperature data is not available, we use the statistical mean time series for the station.
 When a station has never had an instrument to measure water data, we have a replacement station as shown in the station table.
 1. The nowcast forcing files are created by NOAA at the mid point of the time series such that they use the real-time data up until the start of the simulation, and the second half of the forcing is a simple linear extrapolation of the available data (which is why they appear as straight lines for those times).